Gettor/d20Site/README.md

 `pip install sphinx` or `sudo apt-get install python-sphinx`

-Next (within /doc directory, after you've done some changes in documentation sources) build with Makefile:
+Next (within /doc directory) build with Makefile:

 `make html`

-Now your generated documentation index should be in "/doc/build/html/index.html" (to be opened with web browser)
+Now your generated documentation index should be in "/doc/build/html/index.html" (to be opened with web browser).
+In case of fire, clean with:

+`make clean`

 ## TODO